 I was born and raised in Michigan’s Lower Peninsula.
 I earned a BS and a MA in psychology from Western Michigan University and a PhD in psychology (with a specialization in Behavior Analysis) from West Virginia University before coming to St. Lawrence.
 My research focuses broadly on the experimental analysis of human and non-human behavior.
 I use quantitative methods and laboratory models to study the variables that control behavior in our complex world.
 Recently in my lab, we've been investigating learning and behavior in rat models of Attention-Deficit/Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD).
-For example, in collaboration with Dr. Bill DeCoteau we've been investigating the potential therapeutic effects of cerium oxide nanoparticles to protect against behavioral deficits in the valproic acid (VPA) rat model of ASD.
 I am also interested in using behavior analytic principles to improve the relationships humans have with domesticated animals (applied animal behavior research).
 For example, we recently published Devon Belding's ('14) senior honors thesis on reducing repetitive pawing behavior in horses.
-I am an avid runner and enjoy spending time outdoors with my wife and our two dogs.
-I also play bass guitar and am particularly fond of blues music.
+I enjoy spending time outdoors on the farm with my wife, our new son, Luther, and our animals.
+I am also an avid runner, and I play bass guitar in my wife's band.

 Fox, A. E., & Kyonka, E. G. E. (2015).
 Timing in response-initiated fixed intervals.
 Journal of the Experimental Analysis of Behavior, 103, 375-392.

-Fox, A. E., & Singha, D. (2015, March).
-Effects of prefeeding on timing in a fixed-interval temporal bisection task.
-In A. E. Fox (chair), Motivation.
-Symposium conducted at the meeting of the Eastern Psychological Association, Philadelphia, PA.
+Fox, A. E., *Roussard, Q., & Singha, D (2017, March).
+Effects of acute and chronic prefeeding on timing.
+Poster presented at the meeting of the Eastern Psychological Association, Boston, MA. (*presenting author)

 To find out more about recent and past research, you can visit my Researchgate webpage.